No General Doctor in Silchar for now

 Frequently Asked Questions

-Doctors may use physical exams, imaging tests (like ultrasound or mri), and sometimes a biopsy to determine the nature and cause of the lump
+Doctors may use physical exams, imaging tests (like ultrasound or mri), and sometimes a biopsy to determine the nature of a lump and guide treatment.

 Treatment may include antacids, acid reducers, lifestyle changes, and addressing underlying causes. in some cases, tests may be needed to rule out more serious conditions.